-What is the procedure for submitting my portfolio during fall 2020?
+What is the procedure for submitting my portfolio?

-- Portfolios will be submitted online using this Google form.
-Please note that you will pledge your portfolio via this form.
-You will submit your portfolio as a PDF.
-The file should be named Lastname_Firstname
+Portfolios will be submitted online using this online form.
+Please note that you will also pledge your portfolio via this form.

 What are the annotations?

 The portfolio requires two different kinds of annotations: one Global Annotation and three individual annotations (one for each of your three essays).
 Think of these as introductions to different parts of your portfolio.

 The Global Annotation is the first component of your portfolio -- it appears before your essays.
 In the Global Annotation, you should discuss how you have developed as a writer over the past few years.
 You should also preview some of the strengths of your portfolio.

 For each of the three required papers you need to include an individual annotation.
 These annotations should include a description of when, where, why, and how you wrote the piece.
 Did you write it for a class or from scratch?
 If for a class, what was the original assignment/prompt?
 If from scratch, why did you choose this particular topic or experience to write about?
 What intended reader do you have in mind for the piece?
 What are you goals with it?
 If applicable, what is your thesis?
 Did you workshop the essay in class?
 Did you visit the Writing Center to work on it?
 If applicable, what was the research process for the piece?
 What kinds of sources did you use, and why?
 What do you like about this particular piece?
 Why did you include it in your portfolio?
 Be sure to state also the bibliographic style used to document your sources (e.g., APA, MLA, etc.).
 You may also want to note how the paper fits the category (for example, how the paper is an example of "making sense of experience").